oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/introduction.md

 These instructions assume that you are already familiar with Kubernetes.
 If you need more detailed instructions, please refer to the [User guide]({{< relref "/userguide/_index.md" >}}).

+{{% notice note %}}
+All Kubernetes distributions and managed services have small differences.
+In particular, the way that persistent storage and load balancers are managed varies significantly.
+You may need to adjust the instructions in this guide to suit your particular flavor of Kubernetes.
+{{% /notice %}}

 **Important note for users of operator releases before 2.0**
 {{% expand "Click here to expand" %}}